OpenAgentsInc/openagents/docs/for_agents/test_results.md

   ✓ threads can be organized into teams                                                     0.01s ✓ system can make LLM tool calls with GitHub API                                          0.01s

+   PASS  Tests\Feature\HomepageChatTest
+  ✓ authenticated user can send a message from homepage and is redirected to new chat thre… 0.01s ✓ unauthenticated user is redirected to login when trying to send a message from homepage ✓ chat page loads correctly after sending a message                                       0.01s

    PASS  Tests\Feature\HomepageTest
   ✓ homepage loads homepage view for unauthenticated users                                  0.01s ✓ homepage loads dashboard view for authenticated users                                   0.01s